aaronklaassen/winnipeg_temps/README.md

 # Winnipeg Temperatures

 Unsure of how much you should be complaining about the Winnipeg winter?
-Now you can see compare actual temperatures to historical normals:
+Now you can compare actual temperatures to historical normals:

 **[http://temps.outerspacehero.com/](http://temps.outerspacehero.com/)**